March 12, 1995

 Why do we have to die?
-What happens when we die?
-While the subject of death is uncomfortable, the reality of death is unavoidable.
-Noting that death is not optional, but that our eternal destination is, Alistair Begg explores the biblical answers to these questions.
+What happens afterward?
+While the subject of death is uncomfortable, its reality is unavoidable.
+Noting that death is not optional but that our eternal destination is, Alistair Begg explores the biblical answers to these questions.
 Scripture is clear: although death is our enemy, it is a defeated foe for those who are in Christ.
 Therefore, we need not fear it.

 20But in fact Christ has been raised from the dead, the firstfruits of those who have fallen asleep.
 21For as by a man came death, by a man has come also the resurrection of the dead.
 22For as in Adam all die, so also in Christ shall all be made alive.
 23But each in his own order: Christ the firstfruits, then at his coming those who belong to Christ.
 24Then comes the end, when he delivers the kingdom to God the Father after destroying every rule and every authority and power.
 25For he must reign until he has put all his enemies under his feet.
 26The last enemy to be destroyed is death.
 27For “God3 has put all things in subjection under his feet.”
 But when it says, “all things are put in subjection,” it is plain that he is excepted who put all things in subjection under him.
 28When all things are subjected to him, then the Son himself will also be subjected to him who put all things in subjection under him, that God may be all in all.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.